Skip to Content

 Is it safe to use baking soda on the skin?

-Baking soda is sometimes used as a natural remedy for skin issues, but its safety on the skin can vary based on the individual and the situation.
+Baking soda is sometimes used as a natural remedy for skin issues.
 Here are a few things to consider:

 1. pH Balance: The skin has a natural pH of about 4.7 to 5.75, which is slightly acidic.
 Baking soda, on the other hand, has a pH of about 9, which is alkaline.
 Using baking soda on the skin can disrupt its pH balance, which can lead to dryness, irritation, and other skin problems.